connxio/docs/Adapters/Inbound/Service Bus.md

   - [Polling interval](#polling-interval)
   - [Retry](#retry)

 ConnXio (CX) lets customers provide data to the CX pipeline by enqueueing it onto [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview).
-This page details how to create an integration which pick up files from Azure Service Bus.
+This page details how to create an integration which pick up messages from Azure Service Bus.

 ## Limitations

-There are almost no limitations on Service Bus, it is in many ways the superior way to handle and transfer data on the internet.
-We use Service Bus almost exclusively internally.
+There are almost no limitations on Service Bus, it is in many ways the superior way to handle and transfer data in the cloud.
+We use Service Bus exclusively internally.
 Service Bus handles almost an unlimited amount of messages and can be scaled to fit your needs.
 There are some patterns you should be familiar with when using Service Bus, if you opt out of these patterns be aware that you might end up hitting limitations of your own making.

 The Service Bus adapter is limited to using [Topics](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions) currently.
 If you need Queue functionality or other changes blease contact your CX representative.